Ambulatory Care (PGY-2)

 Her areas of interest in practice include strokes/cerebrovascular disease, multiple sclerosis, peripheral neuropathy, seizures/epilepsy, headaches (migraine, chronic daily), Parkinson’s disease, neuromuscular disorders and tremors.

-Taylor Herndon, Pharm.D. is a clinical specialist in Ambulatory Care at the UF Health Jacksonville C.B.
-McIntosh Center and a Clinical Assistant Professor with the University of Florida College of Pharmacy.
+Taylor Herndon, Pharm.D. is a clinical specialist in Ambulatory Care Gastroenterology and Dermatology and a Clinical Assistant Professor with the University of Florida College of Pharmacy.

 Dr. Herndon received her Pharm.D. from the University of Georgia College of Pharmacy.
 She completed both her PGY1 Residency and PGY2 Ambulatory Care Residency at UF Health Jacksonville.
-Dr. Herndon is an active member of Northeast Florida Society of Health-System Pharmacists, Florida Society of Health-System Pharmacists, and Georgia Society of Health-System Pharmacists.
+Dr. Herndon is a member of the Northeast Florida Society of Health-System Pharmacists, Florida Society of Health-System Pharmacists, and Georgia Society of Health-System Pharmacists.

-Her areas of interest include diabetes, hypertension, dyslipidemia, dermatology, and specialty medication processes.
+Her areas of interest include dermatology, gastroenterology, dyslipidemia, and specialty medication processes.

 Katherine Hernandez, Pharm.D.